 The Scottish Government continues to look at ways to tackle and respond to food insecurity.
-This includes increasing the Fair Food Fund to £3.5 million in 2019-20 and investing an extra £500,000 in food redistribution.
+This includes increasing the Fair Food Fund to £3.5 million in 2019-20 and investing an extra £1.5 million in food redistribution.

 If you're worried about not being able to afford food, there are a number of ways you can get help.
 For example, you may be eligible for a Scottish Welfare Fund Crisis Grant.

 Citizens Advice Scotland gives information on support in your area.